codeWithEdison/drive-logix-connect/GOOGLE_MAPS_SETUP.md

 ## Overview

-This guide explains how to set up Google Maps integration for the Lovely Cargo Platform, enabling location search and automatic distance calculation.
+This guide explains how to set up Google Maps integration for the Loveway Logistics, enabling location search and automatic distance calculation.

 ## Prerequisites